 In the image, we see tactile replicas of Andy Warhol’s work at the Andy Warhol Museum.
 These have been placed on tables in such a way that a wheelchair user can approach from three different sides.
 Some of the replicas (not visible here) are also on turntables so that one can turn the object being felt instead of turning one’s own body.
 The important takeaway here is that we should not model our visitors as just one persona.
 Most of the time, a person is not only blind or only a wheelchair user, but can have multiple functional differences from their fellow visitors.
 Sometimes, these functional differences are temporary, such as a broken arm or forgetting one’s glasses.
 By building up our approach in layers, and considering the experience holistically, we can strive for the most inclusively designed experience possible.

-Social inclusion and interaction are among the many benefits of following universal design.
+Social inclusion and interaction are among the many benefits of following inclusive design.
 While I greatly enjoyed my first museum experience as a child, I wished that I could have interacted more with my classmates, felt part of the group, and been able to participate in the same activities.
 This element of inclusion should be a central motivating factor when designing exhibits.
 Inclusive design facilitates this social inclusion and interaction among visitors by allowing us all to interact with and enjoy the offerings of an institution together and in similar ways, instead of providing a well-meaning, but still isolating, experience.

 We will not get these solutions 100% correct the first, second, or tenth time, but we cannot allow fear of the lack of perfection to continue being used as a justification for doing very little.
 Inclusion is not a binary pursuit with a finite destination.
 Inclusion is a state of thinking and acting towards a shared purpose based on a commitment to iteration, refinement, and self-improvement.

 Reflecting further upon my museum experience as a young child, I am reminded of the words of American author and poet Maya Angelou: “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
-Exhibits following universal design principles can facilitate a powerful feeling of inspiration, awe, wonder, and excitement for all visitors, not just those who meet an idealized persona.
+Exhibits following inclusive design principles can facilitate a powerful feeling of inspiration, awe, wonder, and excitement for all visitors, not just those who meet an idealized persona.
 More importantly, following such best practices can help prevent many visitors from feeling excluded, unwelcome, or ignored—something that has been, and still is, true for far too long.
 I hope that you, dear reader, will join me and my colleagues in our journey to make all users feel welcome and accepted.